Notes to Self: Mongo Aggregate Pipeline Sorting Redux

 ];

-here is any value which can reasonably replace a null
+null_value here is any value which can reasonably replace a null so that

 the value will be last in a sorted set.
 This takes a different value depending